M12 Motorway (Sydney)

-The M12 Motorway, initially known as Western Sydney Airport Motorway, is an under-construction east-west motorway in Sydney, Australia, linking between the M7 Motorway and The Northern Road, as part of the Western Sydney Infrastructure Plan.
-The four-lane motorway is planned to be 14 km long and to be built at a cost of $1.75 billion (with both State and Federal funding).
-It is aimed at providing direct access from the M7 Westlink Motorway to the new Western Sydney Airport situated at Badgerys Creek.
+The M12 Motorway, initially known as Western Sydney Airport Motorway, is an under-construction east-west motorway in Sydney, Australia, linking between the M7 motorway and the Northern Road, as part of the Western Sydney Infrastructure Plan.
+The four-lane motorway is planned to be 14 km long and to be built at a cost of $1.75 billion (with both state and federal funding).
+It is aimed at providing direct access from the M7 Westlink motorway to the new Western Sydney Airport situated at Badgerys Creek.

-The motorway began construction in August 2022 and is expected to open prior to the Western Sydney Airport opening in 2026.
+The motorway began construction in August 2022 and is expected to open prior to the Western Sydney Airport opening in late 2026.

 Alignment

-The M12 Motorway will run between M7 Motorway and The Northern Road, including an exit to the access road towards the Western Sydney Airport.
+The M12 Motorway will run between M7 motorway and the Northern Road, including an exit to the access road towards the Western Sydney Airport.
 The motorway will have 4 lanes, with provision to be widened to 6 lanes.
 It will also be toll-free.

 Elizabeth Drive

 The existing road, Elizabeth Drive, is a two lane, single carriageway road linking the Hume Highway at Liverpool, with The Northern Road at Luddenham.
 It is one of several key thoroughfares in Western Sydney.
-The new motorway will run parallel to Elizabeth Drive.
+The new motorway will be located north of Elizabeth Drive and will run parallel to it.

 History

 Planning

 On 17 June 2014, as part of the State Budget, the NSW Government announced a $5.5 billion road package for Western Sydney.
-It included $6 million for planning the Western Sydney Airport Motorway.
+It included $6 million for planning the Western Sydney Airport motorway.
 The Budget was also the first time the name of the motorway was referred to.
 However, in recent years, government media and press releases simply refer to it as M12 Motorway.

 The project was granted planning approval in April 2021.

 Construction

-Major construction is proposed to commence in 2022 and is expected to be completed prior to the Western Sydney Airport opening in December 2026.
+Major construction commenced in 2022 and is expected to be completed prior to the Western Sydney Airport opening in December 2026.

 The construction of the motorway was split into three sections.
 In June 2020, the companies shortlisted to build two of the three sections were announced: